In the face of cascading social, ecological and economic crises

 Ontological and temporal reorientation

-This struggle over futures is also a struggle over time itself.
 Preferable futures signal a deeper ontological shift.
-They challenge the modernist belief in linear time, perpetual growth and universal progress.
-They make room for relational and cyclical understandings of change, for temporalities shaped by repair grief and intergenerational responsibility.
-Drawing on Indigenous cosmologies, ecological thinking and the ethics of care, this approach affirms that futures are not abstract projections but lived embodied and situated continuities.
-Within this orientation, collapse is not only a horizon of fear but also a condition of transformation.
-Hope no longer depends on technological salvation or systemic recovery but on the slow, collective work of making life possible in fractured conditions.
-Preferable futures, therefore, are not utopian designs but situated commitments to what must be defended, imagined or made habitable—especially for those rendered disposable by dominant systems.
+They challenge the modernist belief in linear time, perpetual growth and universal progress, making room for relational and cyclical understandings of change, for temporalities shaped by repair, grief and intergenerational responsibility.
+Drawing on Indigenous cosmologies, ecological thinking and the ethics of care, this approach affirms that futures are not abstract projections but lived, embodied and situated continuities.
+Within this orientation, collapse functions as a condition of transformation.
+Hope rests on the slow collective work of making life possible in fractured conditions, particularly for those rendered disposable by dominant systems.

 The cultural void